MariuszAdamowicz/10x-todo/.ai/api-plan.md

 #### **`POST /tasks/reorder`**

--   **Description**: Reorders a list of tasks under the same parent.
-Used by both User and AI, with different authorization logic.
+-   **Description**: Reorders a list of tasks.
+The new order is determined by the `order` field for each task provided.
+This operation is transactional.
 -   **Request Body**:
     ```json
     {
-      "parent_id": "uuid | null", // The parent of the tasks being reordered
-      "task_ids": ["uuid", "uuid", "uuid"] // Array of task IDs in the new desired order
+      "tasks": [
+        { "id": "uuid", "order": 0 },
+        { "id": "uuid", "order": 1 }
+      ]
     }
     ```
 -   **Success Response (204 No Content)**:
 -   **Error Responses**:
-    -   `400 Bad Request`: `task_ids` is empty or contains duplicates.
+    -   `400 Bad Request`: The `tasks` array is empty or the data is malformed.
     -   `401 Unauthorized`: Invalid credentials.
-    -   `403 Forbidden`: Attempting to reorder tasks not owned or managed by the principal.
+    -   `403 Forbidden`: User does not have permission to reorder these tasks.
+    -   `404 Not Found`: One or more tasks in the list were not found.

 ---